cfss-fa20/hw01/README.md

 ## Academic Interests

 My name is Anna Kenig-Ziesler, and I am a third year in the College.
 I am majoring in Public Policy and minoring in Human Rights.
 I am really interested in better understanding how data can be used to inform public policy, so I am really excited to be taking this course!
 In the past, I have found that an inability to program can be quite limiting when it comes to data analysis, so I am looking forward to getting an introduction to computing!
 On campus, I am very involved in UChiVotes, and I am really passionate about getting out the vote this election.
 While I am unsure of what I want to do career-wise, I would love to work on environmental or civil rights issues in some capacity in the policy world.
+I have worked for non-profits the past few summers.
+This experience has really motivated me to get involved on the policy side, as I have realized that larger scale, policy solutions are necessary.
+I think that policy research is a big part of this, so I am excited to see how this class can open doors in terms of my research capabilities.

 ## Outside of Class